-In 1998, Amy had the thrill of a lifetime, when she trained at the Minneapolis Tap Festival with “legend extraordinaire” Savion Glover and his brother Abron Glover (then performing on Broadway in “Bring in Da Noise, Bring in Da Funk”).
-She has also participated in the VTDS Tap Festival in Vancouver for 13 years and was privileged to perform in the 2003 VTDS Festival finale at the Vancouver Playhouse, “It’s About Time, It’s About Tap”.
-Since its inception Amy’s students are so honoured to perform in the International Tap Day celebration in honour of the birthday of the legendary “Father of Tap”, Bill “Bojangles” Robinson.
+In 1998, Amy had the thrill of a lifetime, when she trained with legend extraordinaire Savion Glover and his brother Abron Glover (Bring in Da Noise, Bring in Da Funk) at the Minneapolis Tap Festival.
+She has also participated in the VTDS Tap Festival in Vancouver since its beginning and was privileged to perform in the 2003 VTDS Festival finale at the Vancouver Playhouse, It’s About Time, It’s About Tap.
+Since its inception and again this year, Amy has participated with her students in the International Tap Day performances in honour ofthe birthday of the legendary Father of Tap, Mr. Bill Bojangles Robinson.

-It is Amy’s desire to share with her students of all ages, her diversified training, technique, musicality and rhythm, and most of all, her genuine love and passion for Tap Dance.Her renowned and unique choreography comes from within her soul and captures the very essence of tapand its beautiful rhythms speak to this beautiful and historical language.
-With her love of teaching children of all ages and adults, she foremost encourages fun and embracing the love and joy of “Tap”, with patience and positivity.
-She teaches and encourages her students to “un-tap” the joy of this wonderful instrument and music within them and to truly hear and articulate their own “joyful noise”.
+It is Amy’s desire to share with her students of all ages, her diversified training, technique, musicality and rhythm, and most of all, her genuine love and passion for tap dance.Her renowned and unique choreography comes from within her soul and captures the very essence of tapand its beautiful rhythms speak to this beautiful and historical language.
+With her love of teaching children of all ages and adults, she foremost encourages fun and embracing the love and joy of tap, with patience and positivity.
+She teaches and encourages her students to ‘un-tap’ the joy of this wonderful instrument and music within them, to truly hear and articulate their own joyful noise.